Quantum Error Correction and Dynamical Decoupling: Better Together or Apart?: Introduction

 \section{Introduction}

-Protecting quantum information against noise is essential for long-lived quantum memories and for fault-tolerant quantum computation~\cite{Gottesman:2010,Lidar-Brun:book,Terhal:2015dq}.
-Two widely used approaches are quantum error correction (QEC), which actively diagnoses and corrects errors using redundancy and measurements~\cite{Shor1995PRA,Steane:96a,Gottesman:1997ub,Knill:1997kx,Calderbank:98,Knill:2000dq,Kribs:2005:180501}, and dynamical decoupling (DD), which uses open-loop control to average out certain error mechanisms~\cite{Viola:98,Viola:99,Zanardi1999fk,Vitali:99,Khodjasteh:2005xu,Uhrig:2007qf,Genov2017PRL}.
+Protecting quantum information against noise is essential for long-lived quantum memories and for fault-tolerant quantum computation~\cite{Gaitan:book,Lidar-Brun:book,Terhal:2015dq}.
+Two broad families of protection methods are syndrome-based coding and dynamical decoupling (DD).
+In syndrome-based protocols, one either actively corrects errors using quantum error correction (QEC) or detects them and postselects on trivial syndromes, i.e., quantum error detection (QED)~\cite{Shor1995PRA,Steane:96a,Vaidman:1996vs,Knill:1997kx,Calderbank:98,Knill:2000dq,Kribs:2005:180501,poulin_stabilizer_2005,Bacon:05}.
+DD, by contrast, uses open-loop control to average out certain error mechanisms~\cite{Viola:98,Duan:98e,Zanardi1999fk,Vitali:99,ShiokawaLidar:02,Khodjasteh:2005xu,Uhrig:2007qf,West:2010:130501,Wang:10,Genov2017PRL,Yi:2026aa}.

-It is natural to try to combine QEC and DD in order to improve overall performance.
-However, because these techniques have different noise and operating assumptions, it is not \textit{a priori} clear when they are complementary and when they compete.
-In particular, given a fixed hardware noise environment and a fixed code, when does adding DD improve the performance of a QEC cycle, and when does it provide little benefit, or even degrade performance once imperfections are included?
-This problem was analyzed in terms of resource overhead and the fault-tolerance accuracy threshold in a hybrid DD-QEC setting, where DD pulses are implemented at the physical level~\cite{Ng:2011dn}.
-An alternative approach is to apply DD as the logical operations of a code (encoded DD~\cite{Viola:01a}), in particular as logical dynamical decoupling (LDD), in which the decoupling operations are chosen to preserve the codespace (e.g., by using elements of the code normalizer) while averaging away errors that do not commute with a specified logical decoupling group~\cite{PhysRevLett.100.160506,Paz-Silva:2013tt,vezvaee2025demonstrationhighfidelityentangledlogical}.
-It is an open question whether a hybrid LDD+QEC protocol is always better than either approach in isolation.
+It is natural to try to combine QEC/QED and DD to improve overall performance: DD is commonly expected to help against slowly varying/coherent or low-frequency error components, whereas QEC/QED is often formulated for stochastic effective noise.
+Thus, one might expect that, given a fixed hardware noise environment and a fixed code, adding DD would typically improve the performance of a QEC or QED memory cycle (assuming additional errors introduced by DD pulse imperfections are negligible).
+It is, however, a priori unclear whether this is always the case, or whether there are situations in which combining QEC or QED with DD provides little benefit, or even degrades the performance.
+The combination of QEC and DD has been studied in terms of resource overhead and the fault-tolerance accuracy threshold in a hybrid DD-QEC setting, where DD pulses are implemented at the physical level~\cite{Ng:2011dn}.
+An alternative approach is to apply DD as logical operations of a code (encoded DD~\cite{Viola:01a}), in particular as logical dynamical decoupling (LDD), in which the decoupling operations are chosen to be Pauli strings preserving the codespace (e.g., by using elements of the code normalizer) while averaging away Pauli errors that do not commute with a specified logical decoupling group~\cite{PhysRevLett.100.160506,Paz-Silva:2013tt,vezvaee2025demonstrationhighfidelityentangledlogical}.
+It is an open question whether hybrid LDD+QEC and LDD+QED protocols are always better than either approach in isolation.